Brand adds credibility to organisation

 The client was delighted by the rebrand, identity and website and for a number of years we have created all their print materials, including letterhead, business cards, general leaflets, membership recruitment leaflets, information sheets and course marketing flyers.

 Small Woods now looks professional and credible.
-It has a consistent, distinctive and recognisable brand identity and is communicating a consistent message.
+It has a distinctive and recognisable brand identity and is communicating a consistent message.
 Importantly, staff are proud to be associated with the website and materials.

 Small Woods’ influence is gaining.
 It is increasingly being invited to meetings and to consult on policy by government and the big players in the woodland sector.
 We think this is again down to the improved perception of the organisation as a result of our work.